rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 If the meaning of a brevigraph is conjectural or unknown, apply the bracketing conventions given in [conjectural or indecipherable text (0.5.6.2)](/DCRMR/general-rules/Transcription/#0.5.6.2 "conjectural or indecipherable text (0.5.6.2)").

 <a name="0.5.8.3">0.5.8.2</a> Do not expand abbreviations or modern contractions when transcribing.
-If the abbreviation occurs in the first five words of the title proper, record a [Variant title](/DCRMR/title/Variant-title "Variant title") if considered important (see [1.6](/DCRMR/title/Variant-title "Variant title")).
+If the abbreviation occurs in the first five words of the title proper, record a [variant title](/DCRMR/title/Variant-title) if considered important (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

 ## 0.5.9 Letters or words intended to be read more than once

 **ALT note: This instruction is not present in DCRM, although it is present in pre-3R RDA.
-It is also present, albeit with different wording, in post-3R RDA, in the [Guidance / Guidelines on normalized transcription](https://beta.rdatoolkit.org/en-US_ala-914685cb-0fa2-394d-a0a2-16e537eb586a/p_sbr_vfs_b2b "Guidlines on normalized transcription / Letters or words intended to be read more than once").**
+It is also present, albeit with different wording, in post-3R RDA, in the [Guidance / Guidelines on normalized transcription](https://beta.rdatoolkit.org/en-US_ala-914685cb-0fa2-394d-a0a2-16e537eb586a/p_sbr_vfs_b2b "Guideines on normalized transcription / Letters or words intended to be read more than once").**

 **The text of the main instruction comes pre-3R RDA.
 If we retain the instruction, we might want to modify it.**